Timeline Guide

 Why Leasehold Sales Stall

-Selling a leasehold flat in England and Wales involves more parties than a freehold house: the seller, the buyer, two solicitors, the freeholder, the managing agent, the buyer's mortgage lender, and sometimes a separate management company.
+Selling a leasehold flat in England and Wales involves more parties than a freehold house: the seller, the buyer, two solicitors, the freeholder, the managing agent, the buyer's mortgage lender and sometimes a separate management company.
 Each one has a role and a set of obligations, and the slowest one usually sets the overall timeline.
-The conveyancing system itself is also slower than it could be: there are no enforceable deadlines, buyers can withdraw at any time before exchange, and information requests rely on cooperation rather than statutory force.
+The conveyancing process itself is also slower than it could be: there are no enforceable deadlines on third parties, buyers can withdraw at any time before exchange, and most information requests rely on cooperation rather than statutory force.

 The good news is that the reasons leasehold sales stall are predictable.
 The same handful of issues account for almost every delayed or failed sale.
 Most are addressable with early action; some can be sidestepped entirely if you know what to look for before you list.
 This guide covers the nine most common hold-ups in detail, with practical prevention steps for each.